 - Watery or yellowish vaginal discharge

-You should take a pregnancy test, whether in urine or blood, on the date your doctor determines.
-The most common is to wait for 15 days following AI, a reasonable period of time for hCG hormone to be produced and its levels to be detectable by pregnancy tests.
+The pregnancy test, either in urine or blood, will be carried out when indicated by the gynecologist.
+The most usual thing is to wait about 15 days after the AI, enough time for the beta-hCG hormone to be synthesized and for it to be detected by the pregnancy test.

 To learn more about the recommended time for you to get an accurate result after taking a pregnancy test, read: When to Do a Pregnancy Test? – How to Use, Results & Accuracy.